vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 functions using document-level metadata, part-level metadata, or scores generated from the request-level metadata.
 To use this reranker, set the `type` to `userfn` in a query and specify a string within the `reranker` section of the query.
 This string syntax is custom and similar to our SQL-like [filter expressions](/docs/learn/metadata-search-filtering/filter-overview).

-This new user-defined functions reranker allows for a wide range of use cases:
+With the flexibility to modify scores based on metadata, conditions, and custom logic, enterprises can craft highly tailored search experiences that meet specific business needs.
+This new User Defined Functions reranker allows for a wide range of use cases:

 * **Recency bias**: Prioritize the most recent results in cases where answers based on older data are less relevant than newer data.
+Examples include news and current events searches, stock market queries, and recruitment searches.
-* **Location bias**: Prioritize results closer to the location of the user.
+* **Location bias**: Prioritize results closer to the location of the user such as local business searches, real estate listings, and event queries.
-* **E-commerce bias**: Prioritize promotional and sponsored merchandise.
+* **E-commerce bias**: Prioritize promotional and sponsored merchandise for sale promotions and new product launches.

 ## Language definition